ollls/zio-tls-http/README.md

-## Logs:  Logs doesn't support log rotation at thus moment.
+## Logs:  Logs doesn't support log rotation at this moment.
 Logs implemented with ZIO enironment and ZQueue.
 Currently there is only two logs: access and console.

 You can specify desired loglevel on server initialization.